MobileNativeFoundation/rules_xcodeproj/docs/faq.md

 is only necessary when sharing a set of custom schemes as is done with the fixture tests in this repository.

-## Why does "X" happen when switching between build modes?
+## Why does “X” happen when switching between build modes?

 The different build modes configure the project in different ways.
-Because of this, if you switch the build mode of a project that has already built something, the artifacts in Xcode's Derived Data might cause warnings or errors on subsequent builds. rules_xcodeproj thus doesn't officially support this use case, and recommends declaring a different [`xcodeproj`](bazel.md#xcodeproj) target for each build mode if needed.
+Because of this, if you switch the build mode of a project that has already built something, the artifacts in Xcode’s Derived Data might cause warnings or errors on subsequent builds. rules_xcodeproj thus doesn’t officially support this use case, and recommends declaring a different [`xcodeproj`](bazel.md#xcodeproj) target for each build mode if needed.

-## Why do I get an error like "Provisioning profile "PROFILE_NAME" is Xcode managed, but signing settings require a manually managed profile"?
+## Why do I get an error like “Provisioning profile "PROFILE_NAME" is Xcode managed, but signing settings require a manually managed profile”?

 This error should only occur if `build_mode = "xcode"`.
 If you are using another `build_mode`, please report this as a bug.